 The Indian engineering sector is of strategic importance to the economy owing to its intense integration with other industry segments.
 Engineering Industry is striving towards reducing cost without adversely affecting quality by controlling the amount of waste generated during production.
 The core idea is to create more value for customers with fewer resources.
 Industry is aiming for operational excellence as companies follow a range of strategies, including lean, automotive systems; they are also spending on R & D to improve operations.

 Operational Excellence (OE) is one of the cornerstones to Organizational Success and Transformation.
-OE ensures stability of following parameters – health of machines, continuous flow of material, short throughput time and excellent quality ratio; that determine the competitiveness of the organization as well as decide customer satisfaction.
+OE ensures stability of following parameters – health of machines, continuous flow of material, short throughput time and excellent quality ratio; that determine the competitiveness of the organization success as well as decide customer satisfaction.
 Needless to say, customer is the king and it is essential to heighten his/ her satisfaction levels to delight stage to survive in the market.

 Companies have been increasingly restructuring operations and implementing world class practices.
 The implementation of lean manufacturing practices has helped companies to cut cost and improve productivity.
 Engineering industry companies are also laying more emphasis on quality.
 They have extensively adopted the Total Quality Management (TQM) approach.
 Operational Excellence is fast becoming a norm rather than an exception associated with certain company or industry.